Docencia-fmrico/seekandcapture-cibernots/README.md

 ## How to execute the programs

-First connect the base and the lidar then :
+First connect the base and the camera then :
 -----------------------------------------------------------------------
 Snippet (launch base):
 ``` bash